Sharon has been making and selling soaps and personal care products for about five years.

 - During the cook, remove the plastic wrap and stick-blend and/or stir with a rubber scraper every 15 minutes or so, and replace the plastic wrap.

-- Alternatively, if you want to be OCD about it, you could add about 0.1 ounces of canola oil to the soap, stick-blend it in, cook some more and re-test for "zap."
-If it still "zaps," add another 0.1 ounces canola oil and repeat.
+- Alternatively, if you want to be OCD about it, you could add about 0.1 ounces of canola oil to the soap, stick-blend it in, cook some more, and re-test for "zap."
+If it still "zaps," add another 0.1 oz canola oil and repeat.
 I mention this approach more or less rhetorically.
 I have never had this happen.

 Adding the Superfat